Hi Bhavna,

 The Balanced Scorecard and Measurement-Based Management

-The balanced scorecard methodology builds on some key concepts of previous management ideas such as Total Quality Management (TQM), including customer-defined quality, continuous improvement, employee empowerment, and -- primarily -- measurement-based management and feedback.
+The balanced scorecard methodology builds on key concepts of previous management ideas such as Total Quality Management (TQM), including customer-defined quality, continuous improvement, employee empowerment, and primarily measurement-based management and feedback.

 Double-Loop Feedback

 In traditional industrial activity, "quality control" and "zero defects" were the watchwords.
-In order to shield the customer from receiving poor quality products, aggressive efforts were focused on inspection and testing at the end of the production line.
-The problem with this approach -- as pointed out by Deming -- is that the true causes of defects could never be identified, and there would always be inefficiencies due to the rejection of defects.
+To shield the customer from receiving poor quality products, aggressive efforts were focused on inspection and testing at the end of the production line.
+The problem with this approach, as pointed out by Deming, is that the true causes of defects could never be identified, and there would always be inefficiencies due to the rejection of defects.
 What Deming saw was that variation is created at every step in a production process, and the causes of variation need to be identified and fixed.
-If this can be done, then there is a way to reduce the defects and improve product quality indefinitely.
+If this can be done, then there is a way to reduce defects and improve product quality indefinitely.
 To establish such a process, Deming emphasized that all business processes should be part of a system with feedback loops.
-The feedback data should be examined by managers to determine the causes of variation, what are the processes with significant problems, and then they can focus attention on fixing that subset of processes.
+Managers should examine the feedback data to determine the causes of variation, the processes with significant problems, and focus attention on fixing that subset of processes.

-The balanced scorecard incorporates feedback around internal business process outputs, as in TQM, but also adds a feedback loop around the outcomesof business strategies.
+The balanced scorecard incorporates feedback on internal business process outputs, as in TQM, but also adds a feedback loop around the outcomes of business strategies.
 This creates a "double-loop feedback" process in the balanced scorecard.

 Outcome Metrics

 You can't improve what you can't measure.
-So metrics must be developed based on the priorities of the strategic plan, which provides the key business drivers and criteria for metrics that managers most desire to watch.
+Metrics must be developed based on the priorities of the strategic plan, which provides the key business drivers and criteria for metrics that managers most desire to monitor.
 Processes are then designed to collect information relevant to these metrics and reduce it to numerical form for storage, display, and analysis.
-Decision makers examine the outcomes of various measured processes and strategies and track the results to guide the company and provide feedback.
+Decision-makers examine the outcomes of various measured processes and strategies and track the results to guide the company and provide feedback.

-So the value of metrics is in their ability to provide a factual basis for defining:
+The value of metrics lies in their ability to provide a factual basis for defining:

-Diagnostic feedback into various processes to guide improvements on a continuous basis
+- Diagnostic feedback into various processes to guide continuous improvements

-Feedback around the measurement methods themselves, and which metrics should be tracked
+- Feedback on the measurement methods themselves and which metrics should be tracked

 Management by Fact

-The goal of making measurements is to permit managers to see their company more clearly -- from many perspectives -- and hence to make wiser long-term decisions.
-The Baldrige Criteria (1997) booklet reiterates this concept of fact-based management:
+The goal of making measurements is to allow managers to see their company more clearly, from many perspectives, and thus make wiser long-term decisions.
+The Baldrige Criteria (1997) booklet emphasizes this concept of fact-based management.

-Will try and send you more info sometime later.
+I will try to send you more information sometime later.

 Bala